stancl/tenancy-docs/source/docs/v3/introduction.blade.md

 ## Tenant identification {#tenant-identification}

 For your application to be tenant-aware, a [tenant has to be identified]({{ $page->link('tenant-identification') }}).
-This package ships with a large number of identification middleware.
+This package ships with many identification middleware classes.
 You may identify tenants by domain, subdomain, domain OR subdomain at the same time, path or request data.